Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: INTRODUCTION

 The paper is organized as follows.
 Section I contains a brief introduction to super-resolution and its application in the QD medium.
-In section II we present the level system and theoretical formalism without taking the phonon contribution.
-In section III we discuss the numerical results.
-Section IV contains the inclusion of a phonon bath interacting with QD by using the polaron master equation.
-In section V we present the result including the phonon-induced dephasing.
-Finally, in section VI, we give a conclusion of the work.
+Section II presents the level system and theoretical formalism considering the phonon contribution using the variational ME.
+In Section III, we discuss the numerical results regarding super-resolution image formation with various controlling parameters such as light intensity, and temperature by removing the unwanted low-intensity ring around the central bright spot image.
+Finally, in section IV, we give a conclusion of the work.